 Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic department.
 The faculty are best positioned to evaluate and assign the course credit equivalency in their disciplinary area.

 Subsequently, the recommendation of the department is communicated to and considered for approval by the UCC.
-In its review, the UCC considers if the course credit equivalency is consistent with relevant existing policy (e.g., the Board of Regent policy on assignment of credit equivalency for AP courses) and if the course credit equivalency meets institutional goals for recognizing prior learning of students through appropriate assignment of credit.
+In its review, the UCC considers if the course-credit equivalency is consistent with relevant existing policy (e.g., the Board of Regent policy on the assignment of credit equivalency for AP courses) and if the course-credit equivalency meets institutional goals for recognizing prior learning of students through appropriate assignment of credit.

-Once the determination of course credit equivalency is approved, it will apply to all students who meet the approved score criteria for the third-party exam regardless of program or other circumstances.
-This establishes consistence in application with other ways of earning credit such as taking a UW–Madison course or transfer credit.
+Once the determination of course-credit equivalency is approved, it will apply to all students who meet the approved score criteria for the third-party exam regardless of program or other circumstances.
+This establishes consistency with other ways of earning credit such as taking a UW–Madison course or transfer credit.

-In addition to UW System and Board policy there are broader higher education expectations for the awarding of credit associated with third party-exams, for example those set by a common ACE/CHEA/AACRO joint statement.
+In addition to UW System and Board of Regents policy, there are broader higher education expectations for the awarding of credit associated with third party-exams; for example, those set by a common American Council on Education/Council for Higher Education Accreditation/American Association of College Registrars and Admissions Officers (ACE/CHEA/AACRAO) joint statement.

-There may be opportunities to add course credit equivalencies when new third-party exams are established, or changes may be required due to changes in third-party exams or changes in UW–Madison courses being used for equivalencies.
-When a department, school/college, or other academic or student services unit on campus becomes aware of a new exam or a change in the exam, they may determine a change in the course credit equivalency is warranted.
+There may be opportunities to add course-credit equivalencies when new third-party exams are established, or changes may be required due to changes in third-party exams or changes in UW–Madison courses being used for equivalencies.
+When a department, school/college, or other academic or student services unit on campus becomes aware of a new exam or a change in the exam, they may determine that a change in the course-credit equivalency is warranted.
 Such information should be communicated to the department that serves as the home of the relevant subject and to APIR who can assist in the change process.
 If there are no changes to the third-party exam or the UW–Madison course used in an equivalency, at a minimum, third-party credit by exam equivalencies will be reviewed every seven years.
-The faculty of the relevant department will make an evaluation and determine a recommendation for course credit equivalency for a third-party exam or exam component, either as a new equivalency or a change of an existing equivalency.
-The chair of the department or designee makes a written request via memo to the UCC via APIR.
-The request will specify the third-party exam or exam component, the current course credit equivalency if relevant, and the proposed course credit equivalency.
-The memo will include a rationale for the course credit equivalency and a proposed implementation date.
+The faculty of the relevant department will make an evaluation and determine a recommendation for course-credit equivalency for a third-party exam or exam component, either as a new equivalency or a change of an existing equivalency.
+The chair of the department or their designee makes a written request via a memo to the UCC via APIR.
+The request will specify the third-party exam or exam component, the current course-credit equivalency if relevant, and the proposed course-credit equivalency.
+The memo will include a rationale for the course-credit equivalency and a proposed implementation date.

-All decisions about exams and related policy must align with State of Wisconsin statute, UW System and Board of Regent policy, and any other relevant existing third-party policy.
-Decisions made by the UCC related to third party credit by exam will be communicated to the relevant departments, Office of Admissions and Recruitment, Credit Evaluation Services (Office of the Registrar), and the advising community (via advisor-link).
-The UW–Madison staff person designated as liaison to UW System for credit by exam issues will communicate the updated information to UW System.
+All decisions about exams and related policy must align with Wisconsin statute, UW System and Board of Regent policy, and any other relevant existing third-party policy.
+Decisions made by the UCC related to third-party credit by exam will be communicated to the relevant departments, Office of Admissions and Recruitment, Credit Evaluation Services (Office of the Registrar), and the advising community (via advisor-link).
+The UW–Madison staff person designated as the liaison to UW System for credit-by-exam issues will communicate the updated information to UW System.